R v Golden: Toronto Police Service compliance issues

-In 2019, the Office of the Independent Police Review Director (OPRID) released a scathing report accusing the Toronto Police Service of violating the ruling.
+In 2019, the Office of the Independent Police Review Director (OIPRD) released a scathing report accusing the Toronto Police Service of violating the ruling.
 The report found that the police service conducted an excessive amount of unnecessary and unlawful searches.
-The OPRID found that nearly 40% of all arrests made by the TPS resulted in a strip search, a rate 40 times higher than that of other comparable police forces in Ontario.
+The OIPRD found that nearly 40% of all arrests made by the TPS resulted in a strip search, a rate 40 times higher than that of other comparable police forces in Ontario.
 Despite the Supreme's Court stating that strip searches should not be carried out as a matter of routine policy.
 The service was also involved in 40 of 89 surveyed post-Golden decisions in which a strip search was held to violate the accused's Charter rights.

 After the report, the service overhauled its procedures, established new mandatory training, and set up a process to record, monitor, and audit all strip searches.
 The reforms had significant effect and the number of weekly searches dropped from a pre-pandemic high of 273, to 35-40 per week as of November 2020.
 As a result of the changes, Interim Toronto police chief James Ramer stated, "Clearly, we were doing it wrong, and changes needed to be made” and said that he expected the number of strip searches to drop further as improvements continued to be implemented.